nx-lr/protea/README.md

 - Types (`Type`) and slots (`Slot`)
 - The value null (`Null`)

-Several classes also have literals:
+Several non-primitives also have literals:

 - Duration (`Duration`)
 - Date and time (`DateTime`)